aodhanlutetiae/data_journalism_jomec/README.md

 **Assignments**

-These fell in week 4, in week 8 and just after week 12: 1. numerical analysis, 2. visualisation & 3. full story
+These fell in week four, in week eight and just after week 12: 1. numerical analysis, 2. visualisation & 3. full story

 **Licence**